-The vision for Global Citizen Journey evolved from the international grassroots experiences of Citizen Diplomacy, The Compassionate Listening Project and PeaceTrees, and was catalyzed by connections made during a conference called The Practice of Peace.
+The vision for Global Citizen Journey (GCJ) evolved from the international grassroots experiences of Citizen Diplomacy, The Compassionate Listening Project and PeaceTrees, and was catalyzed by connections made during a conference called The Practice of Peace.
 Here’s a bit of history.

-Planting trees and peace
+Planting Trees and Peace

 PeaceTrees arose from the work of the Earthstewards Network.
 Danaan Parry’s idea was to promote friendly relations between traditionally conflicted people by getting both sides together to do something positive and beneficial to all: planting trees.
 Since 1987, Earthstewards has co-coordinated and managed more than 25 highly successful PeaceTrees projects throughout the world, including Kenya, Nicaragua, Palestine, South Africa and the United States.
 PeaceTrees Vietnam combined removing landmines with tree planting on a major battlefield of the Vietnam war.

-Global Citizen Journey is born
+Global Citizen Journey is Born

-Participants would include a wide range of ages, with diversity of professional backgrounds to widen the potential connections.
+Participants would include a wide range of ages, with a diversity of professional backgrounds to widen the potential connections.
 Delegates could be sponsored by local organizations in order to expand the community of connection at home.
-Plans for the first GCJ trip, to Syria, were developed in conjunction with The Compassionate Listening Project in 2002.
+Plans for the first GCJ trip to Syria were developed in conjunction with The Compassionate Listening Project in 2002.
 But the carefully cultivated contacts there broke down as the march toward war in Iraq began.
 GCJ was set aside, awaiting the right moment to emerge.

 In November of 2003, 130 people came together from 24 countries, representing 13 conflict zones.
 They gathered for an Open Space conference on the Practice of Peace, co-sponsored by Open Space Institute, the Whidbey Institute and one of its programs, Spirited Work.
-Susan shared the idea of Global Citizen Journey with many attendees and got enthusiastic responses, especially from two of the African participants.
+Susan shared the idea of Global Citizen Journey with many attendees and got enthusiastic responses, especially from two African participants.
 On the morning of the last day, Susan awoke with a powerful image of the continent of Africa with a heart pulsing at its center.
 It seemed Africa was calling to be the inaugural GCJ location.